Lindsay Lohan Will Reunite With Her ‘Parent Trap’ Co-Stars For New Special

 Lindsay Lohan is set to join the cast of the 1998 Disney film The Parent Trap for a reunion hosted by Katie Couric.

 According to Entertainment Tonight, the get-together will take place on Monday, July 20.
-The event is in support of World Central Kitchen, a non-profit that was formed by Jose Andres.
-World Central Kitchen provides meals to communities and schools that are in need of food, and often uses meals from local restaurants.
+The event is in support of World Central Kitchen, a nonprofit formed by Jose Andres.
+World Central Kitchen provides meals to communities and schools, and often uses meals from local restaurants.

 Couric was the first to share the news on her Instagram page on Sunday.
-She posted a clip from the reunion, which you can see here, and included several iconic moments that fans of the movie would remember.
-Lohan, Quaid, Elaine Hendrix (Meredith), Lisa Ann Walter (Chessy) and Simon Kunz (Martin) and director Nancy Meyers and writer-producer Charles Shyer will all be joining the special, and many of them were shown in the clip.
+She posted a clip from the reunion, and included several iconic moments of the movie that fans would remember.

+Lohan, Dennis Quaid, Elaine Hendrix (Meredith), Lisa Ann Walter (Chessy) and Simon Kunz (Martin) and director Nancy Meyers and writer-producer Charles Shyer will all be joining the special, and many of them were shown in the clip.

 “Boy, do @nmeyers and I have a treat for you!” she captioned.
 “We got the cast of the Parent Trap together again for the first time since 1998.
 The full episode will premiere exclusively on my Instagram TOMORROW at 9 AM ET.
 Make sure to mark your calendars – you won’t want to miss this!!”